 A fashion designer’s skills should include:

-- Ability to accept and act on constructive criticism from clients, coworkers, and consumers.
+- The ability to accept and act on constructive criticism from clients, co-workers, and consumers

-Salaries for Fashion Designers range between $52K to $84K, with the median being $71K.
+Salaries for fashion designers range between $52K and $84K with the median being $71K.

 - Previous Designs and Awards